hemanth-devzone/javascript-practice-projects/README.md

 ## 🚀 How to Run a Project

-1. Open the project folder.
+1. Open the desired project folder.
 2. Double-click on `index.html` to open it in your browser.
-3. Or run it using a local development server (e.g., Live Server in VS Code).
+3. Or run it using a local development server (e.g., Live Server extension in VS Code).

 ---